In Statful, alerts are condition-based notifications triggered by the analysis of data ingested by Statful.

 - On each processing iteration, data points that fall outside of the defined window of time are removed from the bucket and not considered for processing purposes.

-- A processing iteration is only performed if there are at least 2 data points that represent an interval higher than the defined duration in order to guarantee that a minimum data sample is received before processing.
+- A processing iteration is only performed if there are at least two data points that represent an interval higher than the defined duration in order to guarantee that a minimum data sample is received before processing.

 Any/No Data conditions: